gcapes/git-course/09-remote-collaboration.md

 >
 > What happens?
 Look through the history using `git log` - what can you notice?
 >
-> A: You can't push the change to remote repository unless you use `push -f`.
+> A: You can't push the change to remote repository unless you use `git push -f`.
 > After force pushing the changes, your git log shows what you've done, as does
 > the remote git log, but the other person's local git log shows no change to the
 > history.
 To that person it looks like work has just gone missing from the files